matt77hias/Blog/_posts/2017-09-07-ndc-to-view-space.md

 If the shading takes not place in view-space, but in some other space (e.g. world-space), you need to reconstruct the position $$\mathrm{p^v}$$ in view-space first.
 Next you need to transform this position from view-space to the space used for shading.

+The approach does not work for orthographic cameras.